OutRed/web-surfer/README.md

 # Deploying
 Currently this is only deployable on Vercel.
 More deployment options will be added soon.
 # Disclaimer
 This is currently in Alpha, so use at your own risk!
+There is also no warranty with this project.